North Dakota State Bison wrestling: History

 In 2013-14, the Bison wrestling team had its best season to date as a Division I school.
 The team reached its highest ranking of 20th in the USA Today polls and finished 21st in the national championship.
 Steven Monk finished third at the NCAA championships at 165 pounds.
 Monk was the eighth Bison wrestler to earn All-American status and the second since the school completed its transition to Division I, after Trent Sprenkle, who finished fifth at the 125 pound weight class in 2013.
 In 2015, Hayden Zillmer (6th at 184) and Kurtis Julson (8th at 174) were the only two WWC athletes to earn All-America honors.
 After the season, it was announced that NDSU and other WWC schools would merge with the Big 12 Conference.

+In 2020, the season was shortened due to the COVID-19 pandemic, and All-Americans were named without the basis of the NCAA tournament.
+Three Bison were named All-Americans that year including: Cam Sykora (133), Jared Franek (157), and Andrew Fogarty (165).

+In 2022-23, the Bison wrestling team had an all-time great season as a Division I school.
+NDSU reached its highest ranking ever of 15th in the USA Today polls and finished 18th in the national championship.
+The Bison brought a total of six wrestlers to the national tournament, which ties a program Division I record (weight, rank): Jared Franek (157, No. 4), Michael Caliendo (165, No. 7), Kellyn March (149, No. 13), Owen Pentz (197, No. 16), DJ Parker (184, No. 29), McGwire Midkiff (133, No. 32).
+Jared Franek's tournament rank of 4th in his weight class ties a program Division I record set by Steven Monk in 2014.
+Jared Franek would wind up winning the Elite 90 award for wrestling, and would finish fourth at the tournament, officially naming him an All-American.
+Michael Caliendo finished seventh in his weight class, also earning the All-American title.
+The other four Bison wrestlers were eliminated before the blood round.
+After the season finished, Roger Kish left the program to become the head coach at Oklahoma.
+Obe Blanc was named as his replacement on May 5, 2023.
+Blanc rises from associate head coach, the position he had held with the Bison for the past two seasons.

+Home meets

 Home meets are currently held at the Scheels Center.
 The new arena was completed in 2016 after a $50 million renovation of the old Bison Sports Arena.
 The Bison hosted the Division II wrestling tournament three times in the Bison Sports Arena.
 Prior to that arena opening in 1970, NDSU competed in the Bentson Bunker Fieldhouse on campus.